 The Concentration in Taxation offers students the opportunity to concentrate in courses that will expose them to the complex concepts and statutes that underlie taxation.
-Each student must complete the basic Federal Taxation before fulfilling the concentration requirements.
+Each student must complete the basic Taxation course before fulfilling the concentration requirements.
 Students must complete a minimum of 10 additional hours of advanced taxation courses for the concentration.
 Students attending the full-time program will be able to complete the concentration requirements within the existing scheduling schema.
 Students attending the part-time program who are able to take an occasional day/afternoon course will also be able to complete the concentration requirements.

 Advanced taxation courses (8 credit hours).
-Some of the courses that count toward the concentration, include, but are not limited to, the following:
+Some of the courses that count toward the concentration include, but are not limited to, the following:

 Capstone-Skills Integration or Writing Component (at least 2 credit hours) As part of the ten credit hours of advanced taxation courses, students must complete one course that integrates the theoretical with the practical application of taxation issues.
 This requirement may be completed 1) through a professional skills course that simulates a taxation related practice problem or 2) substantial writing on an advanced tax issue.
 Students may satisfy this requirement by successfully completing the following: